Lock Upp winner: Poonam Pandey opens up on who should walk away with the trophy [Exclusive]

-while Poonam even spoke about Anjali and admitted that her game is nasty and she doesn't like her at all.
-She even added of being happy with her bond with Saisha Shinde and said that Saisha is three-time of Poonam Pandey and I just love her.
-Also Read - Doctor Strange 2: Marvel takes unprecedented move to stop SPOILERS of Benedict Cumberbatch starrer; social media will never be the same
+Poonam even spoke about Anjali and admitted that her game is nasty and she doesn't like her at all.
+She even expressed unhappiness over her bond with Saisha Shinde and said that Saisha is triple that of Poonam Pandey and she just loves her.
+Also Read - Trending OTT News Today: KGF 2 OTT rights sold for insane amount; Thalapathy Vijay's Beast digital premiere; Prince Narula finalist on Lock Upp and more

 Stay tuned to BollywoodLife for the latest scoops and updates from Bollywood, Hollywood, South, TV and Web-Series.